PiresMA/epidemic_like_models/README.md

 Tax evasion dynamics
 * Brum, Rafael M., and Nuno Crokidakis.
 "Dynamics of tax evasion through an epidemic-like model."
 International Journal of Modern Physics C (2016): 1750023.

 Finance and Economy
 * Shive, S. (2010) ‘An Epidemic Model of Investor Behavior’, Journal of Financial and Quantitative Analysis, 45(1), pp. 169–198. doi: 10.1017/S0022109009990470
 * Hong, Dong, Harrison G. Hong, and Andrei Ungureanu.
 "An epidemiological approach to opinion and price-volume dynamics."
 AFA 2012 Chicago Meetings Paper.
 2011.
 * Carroll, Christopher D. The epidemiology of macroeconomic expectations.
 No. w8695.
 National Bureau of Economic Research, 2001.
+* Shtatland, Ernest S., and Timur Shtatland.
+"Early detection of epidemic outbreaks and financial bubbles using autoregressive models with structural changes."
+Proceedings of the NESUG 21 (2008).
+* Woo, Jiyoung, and Hsinchun Chen.
+"Epidemic model for information diffusion in web forums: experiments in marketing exchange and political dialog."
+SpringerPlus 5.1 (2016): 1.

 Social contagion
 * Hill, Alison L., et al. "Infectious disease modeling of social contagion in networks."
 PLoS Comput Biol 6.11 (2010): e1000968.